 - Might pay out some of its earnings to shareholders as dividends

 You can find this information by checking out the corporate web page and corporate press releases from the company; these sources should provide some insights.
 Also, look at corporate filings with the U.S. Securities and Exchange Commission.
-Finally, review research on websites such as Value Line, Nasdaq and Trefis.
+Finally, review research on websites like Value Line and Nasdaq.

 The following stocks are some of the safest investments available right now.
 All of them have been around for some time, and most offer a dividend payment that will give you a cash flow.
 These are typically larger, well-known companies, which tend to be less volatile than smaller, younger companies.

-Adam Schwab, a chartered financial analyst and portfolio manager at Elgethun Capital Management in Sioux Falls, S.D., recommended Berkshire Hathaway, Warren Buffett’s well-known baby.
+Adam Schwab, a chartered financial analyst and director of investments at American Enterprise Group in Des Moines, Iowa, recommended Berkshire Hathaway, Warren Buffett’s well-known baby.

 Berkshire is a bit like a diversified mutual fund with ownership in many diverse, well-managed businesses.
-Insurance is the cornerstone, although the company also owns Wells Fargo, American Express, Coca-Cola, IBM and many other stock market stalwarts.
-The P/E ratio for Berkshire Hathaway’s two classes of stock is 13.94 for both BRK-A and BRK-B.
+Insurance is the cornerstone, although the company also owns Wells Fargo as well as interests in American Express, Coca-Cola, IBM and many other stock market stalwarts.
+The P/E ratio for Berkshire Hathaway’s two classes of stock is 21.45 for both BRK.A and BRK.B.

 2. Chevron (CVX)